-South America is highly exposed to natural hazards such as earthquakes, volcanic eruptions, floods, tsunamis, landslides, droughts and cold waves.
-The Andean region is also exposed to 'glacial lake outburst floods' because of climate change.
-These natural phenomena affect thousands of people, particularly the most vulnerable populations living in poverty, as well as those living in remote areas such as indigenous groups, who have limited access to basic services.
+South America is highly exposed to disasters such as earthquakes, volcanic eruptions, floods, tsunamis, landslides, droughts and cold waves.
+The Andean region is also increasingly affected by “glacial lake outburst floods” (flash floods due to a glacier’s lake bursting its dam) because of climate change.

-When natural disasters strike, the main needs of the affected population are shelter, food, clean water, primary health care, basic household items and clothes.
+When disasters strike, the immediate needs of the affected population include shelters, food, clean water, primary health care, basic household items, and early support for livelihood recovery.

-In addition to the internally displaced, 340 000 Colombian refugees are in need of international protection in Ecuador and Venezuela (UNHCR 2014 figures).
-Besides basic needs, refugees and IDPs often need also psychological support and legal protection.
+Additionally, 360 000 Colombian refugees are in need of international protection in neighbouring Ecuador and Venezuela (according to UNHCR figures for 2016).
+Besides basic needs, refugees and IDPs often require psychological support and legal protection.

 How are we helping?

-The Commission also builds up vulnerable communities and disaster responders’ ability to prepare for, face and address natural hazards.
-DIPECHO, the Disaster Preparedness Programme of the Commission promotes simple and inexpensive measures to mitigate disasters' risks to reduce their impact.
-Measures include early warning systems, protecting livelihoods, strengthening emergency response capacities and identifying evacuation routes and safe places in the event of a disaster.
+The Commission also builds up vulnerable communities and disaster responders’ ability to prepare for, and address natural hazards.
+The Commission promotes simple and inexpensive measures to mitigate disaster risks through DIPECHO, the Disaster Preparedness Programme.
+Measures include early warning systems, protecting livelihoods, strengthening emergency response capacities and identifying evacuation routes and safe shelters in the event of a disaster.

-Assistance for Colombia has focused on displaced populations having no access to basic goods and services, as well as on Colombian refugees in neighbouring countries.
+Assistance for Colombia has focused on displaced populations with limited access to basic goods and services, as well as on Colombian refugees in neighbouring countries.